Jury Duty (The Office): Synopsis

-Angela Lipton (Angela Kinsey) and her husband, state senator Robert (Jack Coleman), welcome their new baby, also named Phillip.
-Oscar Martinez (Oscar Nunez), Kevin Malone (Brian Baumgartner), Erin Hannon (Ellie Kemper), and Gabe all visit Angela at the hospital.
+Angela Lipton and her husband, state senator Robert, welcome their new baby, also named Phillip.
+Oscar Martinez, Kevin Malone, Erin Hannon, and Gabe all visit Angela at the hospital.
 According to Angela, the baby was born prematurely, but due to the size, Oscar deduces that Angela lied about the date of conception.
 Angela admits that the baby was conceived before her wedding, and makes Oscar promise not to tell anyone.
 Suspecting that Dwight is the real father, Oscar breaks his promise and tells him when he arrives at the hospital in search of Gabe.
 Dwight barges in on Angela and her husband and begins thoroughly examining the child.
 When the senator leaves, Dwight confronts Angela about the child, claiming that it is his.
 She refutes his claim, but Dwight leaves satisfied, telling the attending nurse to call off the baby's circumcision, which the nonplussed nurse refuses to do.
 Upon returning to Dunder Mifflin he drops his dispute with Jim, since his self-assumed fatherhood has given him a new appreciation for the duties of parenthood.
 The episode ends with Dwight putting a decal on his car, in honor of his covert new family member.